Information and support for Aboriginal and Torres Strait Islander doctors and medical students considering a career in dermatology

 To help build the Aboriginal and Torres Strait Islander specialist dermatology workforce, the College offers a designated Aboriginal and Torres Strait Islander dermatology training position for an applicant who meets the other requirements of selection into the training program.
 The position is funded through the Specialist Training Program (STP), a Federal Government initiative to increase the number of training posts available for specialists-in-training outside traditional public teaching hospitals.

-- a copy of written Confirmation of Aboriginality from an incorporated Aboriginal and/or Torres Strait Islander organisation, presented on official letterhead and signed by an authorised person.
-If a person is unable to provide a Confirmation of Aboriginality they may submit a letter of support from an Elder which includes Elder’s phone number and community which they are a recognised Elder.
+These are: a copy of written Confirmation of Aboriginality from an incorporated Aboriginal and/or Torres Strait Islander organisation, presented on official letterhead and signed by an authorised and contactable person.

-Applicants who are unable to meet, or are experiencing difficulty in meeting this requirement, are encouraged to contact the College.
+Applicants who are unable to meet, or are experiencing difficulty in meeting this requirement, are encouraged to contact the College to discuss further.